5jt/dyalog-cookbook/manuscript/15_WindowsEventLog.md

 Now it's time to replace the call to `MyLogger.Log` by a call to `Log` in the `MyApp` class; use the "Replace" feature of the editor in order to achieve that.

-There are however three functions where we need to add `'both'` as left argument to some calls to `Log`:
+There are however three functions where we need to add `'both'` as left argument:

 ~~~
 ∇ {r}←MainLoop port;S